KangDohee2270/ko_LLM_zoo/README.md

   --train_on_inputs TRAIN_ON_INPUTS
                         If False, masks out inputs in loss --group_by_length GROUP_BY_LENGTH
                         Whether or not to group together samples of roughly the same length in the training dataset.
-If True, faster, but produces an odd training loss curve
+If True, faster, but produces an odd training loss curve --padding_side PADDING_SIDE
   --wandb_project WANDB_PROJECT
   --wandb_run_name WANDB_RUN_NAME
+  --wandb_log_model WANDB_LOG_MODEL
+                        options: false | true --wandb_watch WANDB_WATCH
                         Choose one of [false, gradients, all]. 'all' option may occur error: RuntimeError: 'histogram_cpu' not implemented for 'Char'
 ```

 </div>